teslamate-org/teslamate/README.md

 ### Docker Installation (recommended)

-If you already have PostgeSQL and Grafana running elsewhere just pull the image and run the container:
+If you already have PostgreSQL and Grafana running elsewhere just pull the image and run the container:

 ```bash